 Bluetooth Driver: linux-bluetooth

-The BT driver changes are two patches:
+The BT driver changes grew from two patches to eight over five revisions:

 The Section Filter